 Exercise regularly: Quite by accident, I stumbled onto something we are all peripherally aware of, but discount: exercise really improves sleep.
 My journey to better sleep through exercise was certainly not intentional and went like this: I bought an iPhone to take better pictures.
 Then I bought an Apple watch to find that iPhone.
 Getting that watch had unexpectedly powerful effects.
 I started tracking my daily exercise and sharing my fitness data with a friend (see how here), motivating me to exercise more.
 The first thing I noticed off the bat, when I walked 1.5 miles in a single stretch in a day, my nighttime awakenings were dropping off steeply.
 So many nights, I’d just sleep straight through and it felt wonderful.

 But despite doing all these things, I may still wake up in the middle of the night.
 Nothing is bulletproof after all.
 Or there are times when some or all of these habits fall by the wayside.
 Then what?
-I tried two new things: listening to guided meditation and ASMR, both of which have been godsends, especially ASMR.
+I tried two new things: listening to guided meditation, yoga nidra, and ASMR, all of which have been godsends, but the Yoga Nidra (by Ally Boothroyd) is the clear winner.

 First, if you don’t have AirPods or any other wireless headphones, I highly recommend buying some.
 AirPods are often on sale on Amazon for only $99-$174.
 I bought these to specifically try guided meditations for sleep.

 Guided sleep meditations are available from any number of creators.
 All of them work on a common principle: they help lull you to sleep by making you focus on your breathing, and then deliberately focus on relaxing different parts of your body.
 I’ve tried many different artists – my favorite artist is Laurie Ostrowski Fenton.
 Her arrangements are not perfect.
 But she is successful because her voice is incredibly calming, and her buildup is excellent.
 She goes from speaking softly to whispering.
-As I cover in the next section, whispering is very, very effective at putting me to sleep.
+As I cover in the next section, whispering is somewhat effective at putting me to sleep.
+I’d probably score this at 70%.

 I’ve tried a few ASMR stations on YouTube and on Apple Podcasts.
 If ASMR whispering works for you, it will not matter that much what they whisper – it’s the intonation that mysteriously works on your brain.
 The YouTube offerings did not wow me much – this one was the most successful for me.